 Discover the Bank Street alumni that keep us connected as a community.

-BSCAA’s leadership is composed of five officers who are elected by the overall alumni body for a two year term.
+BSCAA’s leadership is composed of seven officers who are elected by the overall alumni body for a two year term.
 In addition, a group of 20 to 30 Advisory Board members are invited to serve for as long as they remain active participants.

-Margaret Ryan, GSE ’01, Early Childhood and Elementary Education
+Margaret Ryan Evangelista, GSE ’01, Early Childhood and Elementary Education

-Margaret Ryan has over 20 years of experience in public education with a deep passion and focus for education equity and culturally responsive learning environments.
+Margaret Ryan Evangelista has 25 years of experience in public education with a deep passion and focus for education equity and culturally responsive learning environments.
 In 1997, she moved to New York from Boston as a Teach for America Corps member and remained in the classroom for six years as a middle school and elementary teacher.
-In 2003, she left classroom teaching and co-founded Harlem Link, a pre-K–5 public charter school serving close to 500 students from Harlem and the South Bronx.
-For the first six years at Harlem Link, she served as its founding principal from 2005 to 2011, and is now the school’s Director of Inclusive Learning and Supports, and as co-executive director.
-Margaret has been a member of BSCAA since 2013 and has served as the Advisory Board’s Secretary since 2015 and Vice President since 2017.
+In 2003, she left classroom teaching and co-founded Harlem Link Charter School, a pre-K–5 public charter school serving close to 500 students from Harlem and the South Bronx.
+During her time at Harlem Link, she served as the founding co-principal, Director of Inclusive Learning and Supports, and as co-executive director.
+Margaret has been a member of BSCAA since 2013 and has served on its Advisory Board as secretary and vice president since 2015.